-- You have to file a federal return. - You did not have to file a federal return but: - Your federal filing status would have been single, you can be claimed as a dependent on another taxpayer's federal return, and you had federal adjusted gross income plus New York additions of more than \$3,000. - Your federal filing status would have been single, you cannot be claimed as a dependent on another taxpayer's federal return, and you had federal adjusted gross income plus New York additions of more than \$4,000. - •Your federal filing status would have been married filed joint return, married filing separate return, head of household, or qualifying widow(er) and you had federal adjusted gross income plus New York additions of more than \$4,000.
+- Your federal filing status would have been single, you cannot be claimed as a dependent on another taxpayer's federal return, and you had federal adjusted gross income plus New York additions of more than \$4,000. - Your federal filing status would have been married filed joint return, married filing separate return, head of household, or qualifying widow(er) and you had federal adjusted gross income plus New York additions of more than \$4,000.

-For information on determining your filing status, see Filing status on page 11.
+For information on determining your filing status, see Filing status on page 12.
 New York additions are explained in the instructions for Forms IT-150 and IT-201.
-To compute your federal adjusted gross income, see the instructions for federal Form 1040.
+To compute your federal adjusted gross income, see the instructions for federal Form 1040, U.S. Individual Income Tax Return.

-- You want to claim a refund of any New York State, New York City or Yonkers income taxes withheld from your pay. - You are subject to the minimum income tax. - You are subject to the separate tax on lump-sum distributions. - You want to claim certain New York State, New York City, or Yonkers income tax credits (see New York State and New York City income tax credits on page 13).
+- You want to claim a refund of any New York State, New York City or Yonkers income taxes withheld from your pay. - You are subject to the minimum income tax. - You are subject to the separate tax on lump-sum distributions. - You want to claim certain New York State, New York City, or Yonkers income tax credits (see New York State and New York City income tax credits on page 14).